-It means normalizing your immune system, which is possible not the gut is working well and the barrier and digestion is back to normal.
+It means normalising your immune system, which is possible now the gut is working well and the barrier and digestion is back to normal.

-Most allergic people need desensitization to their primary allergens to fully overcome long-standing allergy and intolerance reactions.
+Most allergic people need desensitisation to their primary allergens to fully overcome long-standing allergy and intolerance reactions.
 This can be done with homeopathic potencies of the allergens.

 With food intolerance, normally the foods can be rotated without symptoms after 4 months.

-Homeopathic or allopathic desensitization treatments are effective for common issues such as dust, pollens, eggs, dairy etc. One further development in homeopathy is to desensitize to Phenolic compounds found with pollens and foods, including artificial food colorings.
-This desensitizing can greatly assist multiple food intolerances, hyperactivity, eczema and allergic sneezing or asthma issues.
+Homeopathic or allopathic desensitisation treatments are effective for common issues such as dust, pollens, eggs, dairy etc. One further development in homeopathy is to desensitize to Phenolic compounds found with pollens and foods, including artificial food colorings.
+This desensitising can greatly assist multiple food intolerances, hyperactivity, eczema and allergic sneezing or asthma issues.

-So if you suffer from allergies and/or symptoms related to food intolerance, it is recommended that you begin with the IgE or more commonly the IgG tests.
-The latter will be sent to Great Plains Labs in the USA, at the reasonable fee of $2,400.
-The collection for the test involves a finger prick "blood spot" sample, and is easily managed by children as well as adults.
+If you suffer from allergies and/or symptoms related to food intolerance, it is recommended that you begin with the IgE or more commonly the IgG tests.
+The latter will be sent to Great Plains Labs in the USA.
+The collection for the test involves a finger prick “blood spot” sample, and is easily managed by children as well as adults.

 Both IgE allergy and IgG food intolerance tests are available through IMI.